internetarchive/dweb-mirror/USING.md

 If you have access to the command line on the server, then there is a lot more you can do with the crawler.

-The items selected for crawling (Green or Blue dots) are stored in a file `dweb-mirror.config.yaml` in the one directory of the server, e.g. on IIAB its in /root/dweb-mirror.config.yaml and on your laptop its probably in ~/dweb-mirror.config.yaml.
+The items selected for crawling (Green or Blue dots) are stored in a file `dweb-mirror.config.yaml` in the one directory of the server, e.g. on IIAB its in `/root/dweb-mirror.config.yaml` and on your laptop its probably in `~/dweb-mirror.config.yaml`.
-You can edit this file with care !
+You can edit this file with care!

 From the command line, cd into the directory holding the service to run the crawler e.g. on iIAB
 ```